manfreda-dot-org/I-Robot-Project/README.md

 Modern emulation for 1984 Atari coin-op "I, Robot"

-This is my attempt to make a "definitive" high-resolution version of the emulator.
+This is my attempt to make the "definitive" high-resolution version of the emulator.
 This version makes full use of modern graphics card features and anti-aliasing.